-Meetings As and when required Meet approximately 6 times a year.
-Meetings may be formal public meetings, informal working group or sub-group meetings as necessary to deliver the work programme Joint Scrutiny Committees with other authorities can be established.
-The Members of the Joint HOSC with Shropshire is a subcommittee of the Health and Adult Care Scrutiny Committee.
-Meet approximately 6 times a year.
-Meetings may be formal public meetings, informal working group or sub- group meetings as necessary to deliver the work programme Meetings held in pu I Yes (subject to rules on exempt information and confidential information) Yes (subject to rules on exempt information and confidential information) Informal working groups may be held in private but if so notes/ minutes of that meeting will be considered in a public in a future public meeting
+formal public meetings, informal working group or sub-group meetings as necessary to deliver the work programme Joint Scrutiny Committees with other authorities can be established.
+The Members of the Joint HOSC with Shropshire is a sub-committee of the Health and Adult Care Scrutiny Committee. meetings, informal working group or sub- group meetings as necessary to deliver the work programme

+Meetings held in pu

+Yes (subject to Yes (subject to rules on exempt information and

+rules on exempt confidential information)

+information and ups may be held in private

+confidential es of that meeting will be

+information) considered in a public in a future public meeting

+Joint working/ work

-Joint working/ working groups Court Workings Work Scrutiny Committee(s) can hold joint meetings/ scrutiny reviews with one or more other Scrutiny Committees and establish working groups, sub groups, joint committees and joint sub committees where the Chairman/ Chairmen of the relevant Scrutiny Committee(s) agree that it is conducive to the efficient delivery of the scrutiny function.
+Scrutiny Committee(s) can hold joint meetings/ scrutiny reviews with one or more other Scrutiny Committees and establish working groups, sub groups, joint committees and joint sub committees where the Chairman/ Chairmen of the relevant Scrutiny Committee(s) agree that it is conducive to the efficient delivery of the scrutiny function.
 Where 2 Scrutiny Committees work jointly on an issue under scrutiny and the meeting is held as a formal public Committee meeting one Scrutiny Committee will be the lead Committee for this area of work.
 Working Groups are not formal Council meetings and do not have to meet in public or meet the political balance requirements as any findings/ recommendations are reported to the relevant Scrutiny Committee(s) for consideration.

+Calling meetings A - 1 - 1 1 4 4 4

-Calling meetings The Chairman A schedule of meetings is agreed by the may ask the Committee as required to deliver the work Proper Officer to programme or the Chairman may ask the Proper call a meeting.
-Officer to call a meeting Agenda items Agreed by the Agenda items are approved by the Scrutiny Chair of the Committee Chairman as required to deliver the Scrutiny work programme agreed by the Scrutiny Management Committee.
-Board Scrutiny Reports n/a Scrutiny reports are sent to the Proper Officer II/A for inclusion on the Cabinet agenda (if within the Budget and Policy Framework) and Council (if outside the Budget and Policy Framework).
+The Chairman A schedule of meetings is agreed by the

+may ask the Committee as require

+Proper Officer to call a meeting.
+Officer to call a meeti airman may ask the Proper ng

+Agenda items Agreed by the Chair of the Scrutiny Management Board Agenda items are approved by the Scrutiny Committee Chairman as required to deliver the work programme agreed by the Scrutiny Committee.
+Scrutiny Reports n/a Scrutiny reports are sent to the Proper Officer for inclusion on the Cabinet agenda (if within the Budget and Policy Framework) and Council (if outside the Budget and Policy Framework).